Compare Keyword SERP Similarity in Bulk with Python

 - Access to a Linux installation (I recommend Ubuntu) or Google Colab

-- SERPApi or similar service like Value SERP (will need to modify API call and response handling if not SERPApi)
+- SERPApi or a similar service like Value SERP (you will need to modify API calls and response handling if not using SERPApi)

 Install Modules

-The two modules that likely need to be installed for your environment are the SERPapi module vaguely called google-search-results and tldextract.
-If you are in a notebook don’t forget the exclamation mark in front.
+The two modules likely required are the SERPapi client (google-search-results) and tldextract.
+If you are in a notebook, remember the leading exclamation mark.

 pip3 install google-search-results